THEHANWOLF13/myrepo_mini_project/README.md

- Transcriptom_index.py -> used to generate input for Kaliisto, Sleuth_input.py -> converts Kallisto output into suitable input for Sleuth, sleuth.r -> performs sleuth, runSleuth.py -> runs sleuth in python,
+ Transcriptom_index.py -> used to generate input for Kaliisto, Sleuth_input.py -> converts Kallisto output into suitable input for Sleuth, sleuth.r -> performs sleuth, runSleuth.py -> runs sleuth in python